E-Invoicing in the UK: What the 2029 Mandate Means for Businesses

 • e-Invoicing Regulations

-The UK government is moving toward mandatory electronic invoicing as part of its wider effort to modernize the tax system and reduce the tax gap.
+The UK government is moving toward mandatory electronic invoicing as part of its wider effort to modernise the tax system and reduce the tax gap.

 Following a national consultation led by His Majesty’s Revenue and Customs (HMRC) in 2025, the government confirmed that from April 2029, all VAT invoices for both Business-to-Business (B2B) and Business-to-Government (B2G) transactions must be electronic.